frto027/HeartBeatLanClientBSQuest/README.md

 # Data sources

+> [!TIP]
+> The data sources on this page are sorted alphabetically and are not recommendations.
+Each data source has its own advantages, so you can try them all.

 Currently, there are 4 data sources can be used for this mod.
 Brief Introduction:

+- Bluletooth, pair your heart device with your quest directly. maybe less compatable.
-- HypeRate, you need install their app somewhere to get the heart rate and send it to game.
+- HypeRate and Pulsoid, you need install their app somewhere to get the heart rate and send it to game.
 Internet required.
-- ~~Pulsoid, same as HypeRate, but compat with difference heart device maybe...~~ Not avaliable yet, maybe next version...
-- Bluletooth, pair your heart device with your quest directly. maybe less compatable.
 - OSC, receive the heart data from `OSC protocol`.

-## HypeRate as the heart data source

-This mod supports the [HypeRate](https://www.hyperate.io/) as the data source, and Bluetooth permission is not required if you don't use it.
-Just install the mod and change the data source to HypeRate in the setthings menu, then restart the game.
-Input your hyperate ID in the HYPERATE menu and it will works.
-(Special thanks to HypeRate for providing API support)

-This is the easiest way to use this mod.
-But this is an online service, which means I need collect some game information to make sure the service has no problem, such as [the version number](https://github.com/frto027/HeartBeatLanClientBSQuest/blob/4243eadcc4062ee619a6606da65a1ba4d50d91c8/src/HBHeartBeatHypeRateDataSource.cpp#L327).
-This data is only used to check for service errors and is usually automatically deleted within 3 days.
-If you don't want send these data to server, you can use other data sources.
-If you have trouble, please make sure your quest device is able to access [this website](https://heart.0xf7.top/).

-This mod use Cloudflare as the super cool and fast backend.

-## Pulsoid as the heart data source

-[Pulsoid](https://pulsoid.net/) is to be done...

 ## Bluetooth device as the data source